Common Medical School Interview Questions [Plus Answers]

 There are many ways we can work to improve the healthcare system, but it will require a multifaceted approach.
 Some potential solutions include:

-5. Focusing on prevention: Investing in preventative care, such as public health initiatives and preventative screenings, can help to reduce the need for more expensive, reactive care down the line.
+• Focusing on prevention: Investing in preventative care, such as public health initiatives and preventative screenings, can help reduce the need for more expensive, reactive care later on.

 Tips for answering this question:

-1. Pull from your experiences: If you’ve had positive or negative experiences in the medical field based on your background, share how these experiences have impacted your motivations to become a doctor.
+• Pull from your experiences: If you’ve had positive or negative experiences in the medical field based on your background, share how these experiences have impacted your motivations to become a doctor.
 Whether you’ve dealt with discrimination or worked with a provider sensitive to your unique needs, this sort of storytelling can help solidify your unique perspective.
+You may be able to pull from a secondary essay question about diversity that you’ve already submitted to the program, but be sure to offer novel information that wasn’t already in your secondaries.

-Sample Answer: As a minority applicant, my background has provided me with a unique perspective and empathy towards individuals from diverse backgrounds.
-Experiencing first-hand the barriers and challenges faced by underrepresented minority communities in accessing quality healthcare, has driven my passion to pursue a career in healthcare.
-This drive has been further strengthened by witnessing the positive impact that culturally competent physicians can have on improving health outcomes in minority populations.
-I am committed to using my diverse experiences to provide culturally sensitive and effective care to patients from all backgrounds.
-And I hope to one day bridge the gap between minority poverty stricken communities and readily accessible healthcare.
+Sample answer#1: As a minority applicant, my background has provided me with a unique perspective and empathy towards individuals from diverse backgrounds.
+Experiencing first-hand the barriers and challenges faced by underrepresented minority communities in accessing quality healthcare has driven my passion to pursue a career in healthcare.
+This drive has been further strengthened by witnessing the positive impact that culturally competent physicians can have on significantly improving health outcomes in minority populations.
+I am committed to using my diverse experiences to provide culturally sensitive care to patients from all backgrounds.
+And I hope to one day bridge the gap between minority poverty-stricken communities and readily accessible healthcare.

 Tips for answering this question: